CsBigDataHub/working-with-vim/pages/buffers.md

 Buffers in vim are the in-memory text of files.
 Your window is a viewport on a buffer.
 You can switch between open buffers, which works similar in concept to tabs in other editors.
 Vim does have a concept of tabs too, but they are slightly different, read more about tabs in the [Windows section](/working-with-vim/windows/).

 I generally keep it pretty simple and just use buffers.
 They handle my multiple-files-open-at-the-same-time needs.
-You don't have take just my view, here is a post about [Buffers vs Tabs](https://joshldavis.com/2014/04/05/vim-tab-madness-buffers-vs-tabs/), and the author agrees just using buffers is easier.
+You don't have to take just my word.
+Here is a post about [Buffers vs Tabs](https://joshldavis.com/2014/04/05/vim-tab-madness-buffers-vs-tabs/), and the author agrees just using buffers is easier.

 Buffers tend to be the default mode for multiple files, so it is what I learned and use.